 english language skills

-Finding an online study partner shouldn’t be difficult if you know where to look.
-There are apps like HelloTalk or Tandem, where you can find native and other English speakers and practice speaking with them.
 Many of the users are up for a language exchange so you can teach them your mother tongue in exchange for learning English.

 Here are two links to get you started:

-I know I spoke against memorizing earlier, but memorizing some things (like math formulas!) will help you a lot when you’re just getting started.
-Knowing how to greet friends and strangers, ask for help or any information—these are some things that you can learn in one sitting just by watching a video.
+Knowing how to greet friends and strangers, ask for help or any information—these are some conversational phrases that you can learn in one sitting just by watching a video.
+It will then help you to move on to more complicated stuff.

 Just watching isn’t enough, though!
 Make sure you repeat the words out loud.
 Speak in front of a mirror.
 Record yourself.
 Practice with your new language partner.